linjiw/Explore_Text2Image/README.md

 | a drawing of a green pokemon with red eyes (3.0)       | ![text scale = 3.0](./data/text_scale_3.0.png) |
 | a drawing of a green pokemon with red eyes (5.0)       | ![text scale = 5.0](./data/text_scale_5.0.png) |

 We could notice that with add more strength to the text scale, it starts to align with the text in some extent.
 Like when it is 0.1, it is just green.
-When add to 3.0, it shows a color (<span style="color:yellow">yellow</span> = <span style="color:blue">blue</span> + <span style="color:red">red</span>).
+When add to 3.0, it shows a yellow color, which might be some blending information from "blue" and "red".
 When add to 5.0, it shows a blend with yellow and green, thus we assume it catchs more information from the content step by step.

 <!-- <span style="color:blue">some *blue* text</span>. -->